MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

 ## Fonts

-The controls in the following list can call the `FontSize`, `Bold`, `Italic`, and `Font` extension methods to set the appearance of the text displayed by the control:
+Controls that implement `IFontElement` can call the `FontSize`, `Bold`, `Italic`, and `Font` extension methods to set the appearance of the text displayed by the control, e.g.:

 - `Button`
 - `DatePicker`